FyraLabs-Graveyard/pungi/doc/phases.rst

 The first phase to ever run.
 Can not be skipped.
 It prepares the comps files for variants (by filtering out groups and packages that should not be there).
+See :doc:`comps` for details about how this is done.

 Pkgset
 ------